blain1995/100DaysOfCode/logs/days41to50.md

 ### Thoughts:

 I really enjoyed today!
 Definitely enjoying being back to python although I'm glad I spent a few days getting used to HTML and CSS before attempting web scraping.I can see this being really helpful in the future.

+## Day 44: 13th April 2021

+### Today's progress:

+Today I made a program which makes a [music time machine playlist](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days41to50/day44/playlist.py) from a date of the users choosing.

+### Thoughts:

+Challenging but fun!
+Found the Spotipy documentation a tiny bit confusing but got there in the end!